 The cost of your treatment will depend on the solution that you and your dentist agree is the best option for you.
 Once we understand the preferred solution then we can discuss the cost and payment options with you.

-If you are a member of BUPA or HBF health funds – we are a preferred provider, so you will maximise your benefit when you make a claim for your treatment.
+If you are a member of BUPA, Medibank Private, NIB and HCF health funds – we are a preferred provider, so you will maximise your benefit when you make a claim for your treatment.
 Alternatively, if you have a Centrelink income, you may be entitled to government funding to assist with your treatment, under the Country Dental Health Services scheme, although many cosmetic treatments are not covered by this Scheme.
+We also offer National Dental Plan as a payment plan option.
+(Terms and conditions apply).

 If you haven’t been to our surgery before we are happy to arrange a 15-minute consultation, with no out of pocket cost, to do a brief examination of your mouth, and discuss treatment options.
 At your consultation it is likely that the dentist will recommend a full examination and some x-rays for starters to determine fully what your treatment plan should be.